 You should also provide plenty of hiding spaces for the Betta as well as the other fish in your aquarium.
 Hiding spaces allow the fish to feel more secure and will reduce their stress levels.
 They can also help to divide the tank space while offering areas for the fish to explore, keeping them distracted so that they are not focused solely on each other.

 There are other aggressive fish species in the tropical aquarium hobby, and the more aggressive species can agitate or pick on your Betta fish.
 Housing your Siamese Fighting Fish with non-aggressive fish species will also lower their natural aggressiveness.

 How To Make Betta Fish Fight

-By answering why do Betta fish fight, you probably have a fairly good idea about how to get two Bettas to fight each other.
+By answering why Betta fish fight, you probably have a fairly good idea about how to get two Bettas to fight each other.
 Keepers that want to provide a fight club atmosphere while protecting their fish will often keep two or more males in the same tank with clear dividers that allow them to see one another.
 The same effect can be produced by keeping separate aquariums next to one another.

 Siamese Fighting Fish are intelligent and easy to train.
-Many enthusiasts know the fact that they can train their Betta fish to follow their finger or to take food from their hand.
+Many enthusiasts know the fact that they can train their Betta fish to follow their fingers or to take food from their hands.
 This intelligence allows you to be able to condition and train Betta fish fighting habits.